Holidays and Traditions

 Winter Solstice (Yule) – December

 Winter solstice is the shortest day and the longest night of the year.
 Traditionally, it is a time of both foreboding and expectancy, as the longest night leads to the return of the sun.
 “Solstice” in Latin means “the sun standing still.”
-We celebrate with themes light amid darkness; the death of nature and the cycle of life; the darkness just before the dawn; the miracle of every birth.
+We celebrate with themes of light amid darkness, the dormancy of nature, and the cycle of life.
+We honor the rest and rejuvenation that the dark can bring.

 Earth Day – April

-American Unitarian-Universalists have celebrated the Flower Ceremony since 1940.
-Sometimes referred to as Flower Communion or Flower Festival, it is annual ritual that celebrates beauty, human uniqueness, diversity, and community.
+American Unitarian-Universalists have celebrated the Flower Ceremony since 1940 when it was started in Prague.
+Flower Communion is an annual ritual that celebrates beauty, human uniqueness, diversity, and community.
 In this ceremony, everyone in the congregation brings a flower.
 Each person places a flower on the altar or in a shared vase.
 The congregation blesses our flowers, and they’re redistributed.
-Each person brings home a different flower than the one they brought.
+Each person takes home a different flower than the one they brought.

 Freedom Picnic – July

-We celebrate Independence Day with a beach-side picnic – potluck and barbecue.
+We celebrate Independence Day with an outdoor potluck picnic.